alexcarpenter/alexcarpenter-11ty/src/_content/pages/homepage.md

 ---
 title: ''
-excerpt: I’m a front-end developer focused on performance and accessibility.
+excerpt: 'I’m a front-end web developer focused on performance and accessibility.
+Find out more [about me](/about/).'
 permalink: /index.html
 ---